 This study showed good agreement between predicted values in large studies with good quality control and subject selection.
-Therefore, the perceived need for locally defined reference limits probably arises more from the lack of standardisation of selection procedures and quality control than from local differences in reference populations.
-Even if all reasonable precautions have been taken, large samples from the same population do not necessarily yield the same predicted values [48, 50]; collation of good quality studies has the advantage of yielding a very large sample that is more representative of the population [14].
+Therefore the perceived need for locally defined reference limits probably arises more from the lack of standardisation of selection procedures and quality control than from local differences in reference populations.
+Even if all reasonable precautions have been taken, large samples from the same population do not necessarily yield the same predicted values [52,54]; collation of good quality studies has the advantage of yielding a very large sample that is more representative of the population [14].

 The current GLI 2012 equations, supported by the major international respiratory societies, have the potential to improve the interpretation of spirometry results, and to standardise interpretation across centres and countries.
-Many manufacturers have already implemented the "all-age" reference equations of STANOJEVIC et al. [13] and are, therefore, in an excellent position to update to the present equations, thus avoiding the use of poorly connecting age-grouped prediction equations.
-For example, frequently used regression equations lead to major disagreements in predicted values in adolescents, and they connect poorly to those in adults (table 4).
+Many manufacturers have already implemented the Stanojevic 'all-age' reference equations [13] and are therefore in an excellent position to update to the present equations [136], thus avoiding the use of poorly connecting age-grouped prediction equations.
+For example, frequently used regression equations lead to major disagreements in predicted values in adolescents, and they connect poorly to those in adults (Table 4).
 The transition is particularly poor in children who are short for age, for example due to chronic lung disease.
-In addition, the use of different equations and moving from one set to the next confounds comparisons of patients from different centres around the world (table 4).
-Algorithms and stand-alone software for the GLI 2012 equations are freely available from www.lungfunction.org
+In addition the use of different equations, and moving from one set to the next, confounds comparisons of patients from different centres around the world (Table 4).
+Algorithms and standalone software for the GLI 2012 equations are freely available from www.lungfunction.org.